Pont Rue de Turenne

 For photogenic views of Colmar's canal-woven Petite Venise district, head to this bridge at the top of rue de Turenne.

 At the southern tip of rue des Marchands is this late-medieval customs house, with loggia and variegated tile roof, which now hosts...

 Jean-Yves Schillinger mans the stove at this Michelin-starred restaurant in Petite Venise.
 Behind a trompe l'oeil façade lies an...

 Petite Venise information

 If you see just one thing in Colmar, make it the Little Venice quarter.
-Canal connection aside, it doesn’t resemble the Italian city in the slightest, but it is truly lovely in its own right.
-Its winding backstreets are punctuated by impeccably restored half-timbered houses in sugared almond shades, many ablaze with geraniums in summer.
-Take a medieval mosey around rue des Tanneurs, with its rooftop verandas for drying hides, and quai de la Poissonnerie, the former fishers’ quarter.
+Canal connection aside, it doesn’t resemble the Italian city in the slightest, but it's truly lovely in its own right, whether explored on foot or by rowboat.
+The backstreets are punctuated by impeccably restored half-timbered houses in sugared-almond shades, many ablaze with geraniums in summer.
+Take a mosey around rue des Tanneurs, with its rooftop verandas for drying hides, and quai de la Poissonnerie, the former fishers’ quarter.